HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_31/travel.md

    2. a guest conductor.

 2. (US, Uk guard) a railway official who travels on and is responsible for a train.
+3. someone whose job is to sell tickets on a bus,train, or other public vehicle.

 #### liner
 noun